EvictionLab/eviction-lab-website/content/eviction-tracking/cleveland-oh.md

 More detail on eviction protections in Ohio can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/oh/).

 1. The city of Cleveland's eviction filings are delayed in being uploaded to online court records.
-Recent data may be delayed or an undercounting.
+Recent data may be an undercounting.

    [](https://twitter.com/intent/tweet?url=https%3A%2F%2Fstaging--eviction-lab.netlify.app%2Feviction-tracking%2Fkansas-city-mo%2F)